dirigible-io/dirigible-io.github.io/help/activation.md

 *	Web content
 *	Wiki content

-For:
+There is no sandboxing supported and no auto-activation For:

 *	Data structures
 *	Security constraints
 *	Extension definitions

-there is no sandboxing supported, nor auto-activation.
-The activation process is equal to [publication](publication.html) in this case.
+In these cases, the activation process is equal to [publication](publication.html).